 • Advantages: designed for athletes, postural alignment, optimal recovery

-Discover the Morphoplus Vaudou Sport mattress
+Discover the Vaudou Sport Morphoplus mattress

-Expert tips
+Expert advice

 • Don’t judge a mattress on the first night: give it a few days to adapt

-• For hot sleepers or those with back pain, prefer springs + latex
+• For hot sleepers or those with back pain, prefer springs + latex — also check our guide on how to choose a mattress when you sweat a lot

-FAQ – Hybrid Mattress
+FAQ – Hybrid mattress

 What is the lifespan of a hybrid mattress?On average 8 to 10 years, depending on the quality of materials and maintenance.